Writer/Surfer

 Cons: No ear pads, no rear goggle securing mechanism

-For skiers and riders that aren’t immune to dark starts on the skin track, the Smith Summit has you dialed.
-Developed in collaboration with team rider and bona fide peak bagger Cody Townsend, the Summit boasts a number of features that backcountry enthusiasts will appreciate including an integrated headlamp router, pack attachment tethers, and a flexible fit system featuring BOA that tucks into the helmet for ultimate packability.
-It’s also well-vented so you can easily wear during a high-output uphill without overheating.
+For snowboarders that aren’t immune to dark starts on the skin track, the Smith Summit has you dialed.
+Developed in collaboration with team rider and bona fide peak bagger Cody Townsend, the Summit boasts a number of features that backcountry enthusiasts will appreciate, including an integrated headlamp router, pack attachment tethers, and a flexible fit system featuring BOA that tucks into the helmet for ultimate packability.
+It’s well-vented so you can easily wear it during a high-output uphill without overheating.
 The Summit is also triple certified — designed to meet global alpine ski certifications and international mountaineering standards.
 With Smith goggles, the Summit had minimal gapping.
-The only area that could be improved there is the Summit doesn’t have any way to secure goggles in the rear of the helmet.
+The only area that could be improved there is that the Summit doesn’t have any way to secure goggles in the rear of the helmet.

 What makes the Summit great for off-piste use is a bit of a downside for resort riders.
-With no ear pads or liner to speak of, and no toggle to close its vents, the Summit on its own can be a bit drafty.
-But, in testing we appreciated the modularity.
+With no ear pads or liner to speak of and no toggle to close its vents, the Summit on its own can be a bit drafty.
+But in testing, we appreciated the modularity.
 The BOA system meant you could easily fit a ball cap or a beanie underneath and adjust your fit accordingly.
-Still, for riders and skiers that venture into the backcountry occasionally and want to shed weight on their pack but don’t want to shell out for two helmets, something like the Smith Method (which is lighter than the Summit) may make a better quiver killer.
+Still, for snowboarders who venture into the backcountry occasionally and want to shed weight on their pack but don’t want to shell out for two helmets, something like the Smith Method (which is even lighter than the Summit) may make a better quiver killer for mixed resort/backcountry use.

-CHECK PRICE ON REI CHECK PRICE ON Smith
+CHECK PRICE ON Backcountry CHECK PRICE ON Smith

 Most Innovative Helmet